 Then there is a wide-view mode that spreads an app across both of the screens, but with the substantial gap between the two screens one of which is flat, the other curved – we don’t see why you’d want to.

 We are glad that LG has added an option for app pairs which shows up as multi-apps under display settings.
-We will continue exploring the dual-screen experience on the Velvet and will be back with more in our full review soon.

 Also Read: QD-OLED vs OLED – What’s the difference?

-LG Velvet 4G performance expectations and software
+LG Velvet 4G Review: Performance and Software